ie3-institute/simona/docs/readthedocs/config.md

 ### Storage runtime configuration

-The storage model requires default parameter for the inital state of charge (Soc) and the target Soc for electrical energy storages.
-Soc's need to be between 0.0 and <= 1.0.
+The storage model takes parameters for the inital state of charge (SOC) and the target SOC for electrical energy storages, with 0.0 <= SOC <= 1.0.
+The initial SOC defaults to 0%, while the target SOC is optional.
+When no target SOC is set, the reference behavior (see flexibility messages) of storages is 0 kW.

     initialSoc = "0.0"
     targetSoc = "1.0"